Linophryne indica: Description

 The mature female Linophryne indica has a laterally compressed, oval body.
 The head is broad and the large, oblique mouth extends behind the eye.
 The teeth are large and sharp, there being four longitudinal rows in the upper jaw and three in the lower jaw, as well as a single pair of vomerine teeth in the roof of the mouth.
 The sphenotic spines (above the eyes) are large and there is a prominent angulare spine.
 The illicium on the snout is short and broadens into the rather larger esca at its tip.
 This has a number of short filaments and a long trailing appendage.
 There is a barbel on the chin with a single stem, branching into a bunch of short branches.
 The head and body colour is black, with the melanophores mostly arranged in two longitudinal bars, and the fins are colourless.

 Females grow to a length of about 50 mm while free-living males may achieve 18 mm.
 The males are similar to other members of the genus but can be distinguished from them by the pigmentation, with melanophores concentrated in two longitudinal bars, and by the lack of sphenotic spines (above the eyes).

 Distribution

-Linophryne indica is native to the tropical and subtropical Pacific Ocean where is occurs in the mesopelagic and the bathypelagic zones at depths ranging from about 150 to 2000 m.
+Linophryne indica is native to the tropical and subtropical Indian and Pacific Oceans where is occurs in the mesopelagic and the bathypelagic zones at depths ranging from about 150 to 2000 m.